Strategic Business and Marketing Plan

 Film & Television Production Business Plan

 Film production is one art that requires a ton of skills.
 This is so that nothing short of the best is produced.
-J. Guinn Entertainment, Inc. will be a one-stop and standard film and television production company that will be fully equipped with the latest technology in the film and television production industry.
-Our film and television production studio will be located in the heart of Los Angeles, California, U.S and we are positioned to work for a wide range of clients ranging from individual clients to corporate organizations, national clients to international clients and players in the Hollywood industry.
-J. Guinn Entertainment, Inc will engage in all aspects of business services synonymous to the standard organization operating in the film and television industry.
-Our business goal is to work towards becoming one of the leading film and television production brands in the whole of Los Angeles and in the nearest future compete with the leaders in the industry not only in the United States but also in the global stage.
+J. Guinn Entertainment. will be a one-stop and standard film and television production company that will be fully equipped with the latest technology in the film and television production industry.
+Our film and television production studio will be located in the heart of Los Angeles, California, U.S and we are positioned to work for a wide range of clients ranging from individual clients to corporate organizations, national clients to international clients, and players in the Hollywood industry.
+J. Guinn Entertainment will engage in all aspects of business services synonymous with the standard organization operating in the film and television industry.
+Our business goal is to work towards becoming one of the leading film and television production brands in the whole of Los Angeles and in the nearest future compete with the leaders in the industry not only in the United States but also on the global stage.

 We are not ignorant of the fact that building a standard and world-class film and television production company from scratch requires a huge capital base essentially for the purchase of world-class and latest film and television equipment.

-J. Guinn Entertainment, Inc. Is owned majorly by John Guinn, the purpose of this business plan is to raise $275,000,000.00 for the development of and distribution of 5 films.
+J. Guinn Entertainment.
+Is owned majorly by John Guinn, the purpose of this business plan is to raise $750,000,000.00 for the development of and distribution of 5 films.
 The production company will showcase the expected financials and operations over the next three years.
-J. Guinn Entertainment, Inc. (“the Company”) is New York-based corporations that will provide developers and distribute films produced by the business to customers in its targeted market.
+J. Guinn Entertainment. (“the Company”) is a Los Angeles-based company that will provide developers and distribute films produced by the business to customers in its targeted market.
 The Company was founded in 2014 by John Guinn.

 Hollywood and the U.S. Film Industry Topped $43 Billion in Revenue Last Year,